 Theory for the Evolution of Short Right Leg Syndrome

-I am frequently asked why is it always the right leg that is the short one.
-I propose it is an evolutionary adaptation increasing a young mother’s chances of survival and ability to raise her young in prehistoric times.
+I am frequently asked why is it always the right leg that is the short one?
+I propose it is an evolutionary adaptation increasing the chance of survival for young mother and child in prehistoric times.

 By simple logical deduction we know our early hominid ancestors were predominantly right handed for this outcome to occur.
 Had they been left dominant we would be seeing short left legs.
+We do not see short left legs.
 I have only sighted three short left leg cases.
-All were due to injury in their youth or accident at birth.
-Even or near even leg length cases are rare.
+All due to injury in their youth or accident at birth.
+Even or near even leg length is rare.

 First published 23 February 2021 at https://www.facebook.com/MassageWorksDandenongRanges